-- 9. Related Policies, Procedures, Guidelines and Other Resources - 9.1 This policy should be read in conjunction with SFC Fee Waiver policies and guidance.
-The upto-date information can be accessed here. - 9.2 University of the Highlands and Islands Further Education Fee Waiver Procedures - 9.3 University of the Highlands and Islands Further Education Student Funding Support Policy - 9.4 Institute Access and Inclusion Strategy
+9. Related Policies, Procedures, Guidelines and Other Resources

+- 9.1 This policy should be read in conjunction with SFC Fee Waiver policies and guidance.
+The up-to-date information can be accessed here. - 9.2 University of the Highlands and Islands Further Education Fee Waiver Procedures - 9.3 University of the Highlands and Islands Further Education Student Funding Support Policy - 9.4 University of the Highlands and Islands Higher Education Fees Policy - 9.5 University of the Highlands and Islands Further Education Fees Policy (Forthcoming)